samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 ## 6/30/2023

 Okay, now I am looking at making character modification easier by making the character file simpler.
 First, I am making a "symmetrical" version of the character file to avoid the duplication of states.
 Once I get that feature working, I can focus on a feature for creating attacks that allows specifying startup and end lag frames, which allows for higher-level definition of attacks.

+It also might be nice to split interactions and/or animations into separate JSON files, which would enhance reusability.
+But for that I need to invent some form of dynamic file reading, which I only know how to do via S3/HTTP fetching at the moment.

+I've also invented the notion of knockback from context, but I haven't implemented it yet.
+So I could go forward with that.

+For direction, I could have direction be an aspect of the character state and have an effect for switching direction.
+This would force all animations to now have a direction, but I could make an adapter that simply appends direction to the end of animation state name in the front end.

+Another idea: If I want to execute a back-air, I would need to have a way to tell whether the key I'm inputting represents back- or front-facing direction.
+But if the jumping neutral state is symmetrical, then I can't guarantee that left or right is facing back or front.
+So the solution might be to add "derived controls" signals such as "forward" or "back" that can also be used as controls input even though they can't be directly inputted by the player. forward and back are really the only such controls I can think of, but that understanding could change pretty easily.